 And unlike other tax preparers like CPAs and EAs, they can sit alongside their clients in tax court.
 So if the challenges of law practice intrigue you, I suggest looking into becoming a tax attorney.
 Of course, going to law school is a major investment of time and money.
 But passing the Bar is the only path to a career as a tax attorney.

 As I’ve outlined, there are several paths to becoming a professional tax preparer.
 Each requires a different level of commitment in terms of experience and education.
-I suggest writing out your own career goals and seeing where these 5 types of tax preparer credentials fit in.
+I suggest writing out your career goals and seeing where these 5 types of tax preparer credentials fit.

 Here are some considerations:

-Tax preparer salaries vary quite a bit based on their credentials, education, and clients.
+Tax preparers’ salaries vary greatly based on their credentials, education, and clients.
 Although there are several sources for researching salaries, they lump tax professionals into different categories.
 But still, I can give you some estimates to help your career planning.

 Most tax preparers find that just getting the EA credential yielded an annual increase of about $7,000.
 Imagine how that can add up over the course of a career.

-CPAs usually make more than EAs with an average CPA salary at $66,287.
+CPAs usually make more than EAs, with an average CPA salary of $66,287.
 But CPAs with tax experience tend to earn higher amounts as they move along in their career.

 Tax attorney salaries can vary based on the size of their firm or practice, location, fees, clients, and caseloads.
 But most tax attorneys earn as low as $58K to $194K.
 But since attorneys often receive bonuses and many firms have profit-sharing programs, attorneys can make $200K or more.